coopyey/ttrpg-campaign-site/content/Gatewalkers/Session Notes/Session 001.md

 - Recall Knowledge
     - Ria and Opal recall there is a ban on elves.
     - I know elves previously lived in the forest and the name came from the arches the elves built.
-Tended by the Oaksteward druids, who keep elves out.
+Tended by the [[Oakstewards]] druids, who keep elves out.
 They are kept out because there is a curse that kills elves ([[obnubilate curse]]) that is supposedly gone after the missing moment.
     - Valen knows there are many magical creatures here but attacks from a certain type called [gorgas](https://pathfinderwiki.com/wiki/Gorga) are becoming more and more common.

 We arrive and Ria shifts back to full human.
 The doctor speaks up and has a speech for us, saying that this is his most promising lead and we should try to find why the curse was lifted and look into the portal.
 The good doc is going to another city — he will not be joining us as he will be pursuing another lead.

-The doc leaves us with his elfin friend, Fiamans.
+The doc leaves us with his elfin friend, [[Fiamans]].
 She reassures us that he must trust us to give us this.
 She needs some help from us because she can't enter Sevenarches and she has no desire to test to see if the curse is actually gone.

 Seven Arches is named for the portals in the city, but she thinks the ones in the city are fake decoys to draw attention from the real ones.
 She has an aura reader tuned for the aura of the portals.
 She would love if we could test all of them, but one would be enough.
 We should expect some resistance as the druids don't want us to look too closely.